BIMIB-DISCo/LACE/README.md

 **OVERVIEW**

-In this repository we provide an R implementation of *LACE* (link paper XXX).
+In this repository we provide an R implementation of *LACE*.

 *LACE* is an algorithmic framework that processes single-cell somatic mutation profiles from cancer samples collected at different time points and in distinct experimental settings, to produce longitudinal models of cancer evolution.
 The approach solves a Boolean Matrix